Create a Website Account - Manage notification subscriptions, save form progress and more.

+How you separate and collect your food waste is up to you!
 You can collect your food waste in a small container (pail with a lid or tupperware) in your kitchen and store it on your countertop or under your sink.
-You can line your food waste container with a plastic bag, which can be tied off and placed in your yard waste container.
 You can also store your food waste in a bag in your freezer, which can help avoid odors for certain foods that are not meant to be left at room temperature.

-NO. All food waste must be bagged and tied before being placed in the yard waste container.
-Food waste that is placed directly in the yard waste bin will contaminate the yard waste bin.
+NO. All food waste must be bagged and secured before being placed in the yard waste container.
+Food waste that is placed unbagged in the yard waste bin will contaminate the yard waste materials.

-After collection, the bagged food waste will be separated at Gold Cost Recycling and Transfer Station, and sent for processing at local facilities.
-Material sent to these facilities must be clean and free of other debris as it will be processed and turned into organic fertilizer or renewable energy.
-Due to the need for clean organic material, commingled organic material (green waste and food waste together) will not be accepted at this time.
+After collection, the bagged food waste will be separated at Gold Cost Recycling and Transfer Station and sent for processing at certified organics processing facilities.
+Material sent to these facilities must be clean and free of other debris as it will be processed and turned into products like organic fertilizer or renewable energy.
+Due to the need for clean organic material, commingled organic material (yard waste and food waste together) will not be accepted at this time.

-The bagged food waste material will be placed into the existing yard waste container, separated at Gold Cost Recycling and Transfer Station, and sent for processing at local facilities.
-Material sent to these facilities must be clean and free of other debris as it will be processed and turned into organic fertilizer or renewable energy.
+Bagged food waste material collected from the yard waste carts will be separated from yard waste at Gold Cost Recycling and Transfer Station, and sent for processing at certified organics processing facilities.
+All bags and other residual trash and debris will be disposed of at the landfill.
+Material sent to these facilities must be clean and free of other debris as it will be processed and turned into products like organic fertilizer or renewable energy.
 Due to the need for clean organic material, commingled organic material (which is when yard waste and food waste are mixed together) will not be accepted at this local facility.

-Ultimately, we’re looking to develop a program where food waste and yard waste can be commingled with soiled paper and other bio-based materials.
-There is a local facility known as the Limoneira facility, being permitted that will be able to accept commingled material.
-When the Limoneira organics processing facility is complete, we will be able to improve our program and eliminate the need for bagging food waste.
+Ultimately, we’re working toward developing a program where food waste and yard waste can be commingled with soiled paper and other bio-based materials.
+There is progress to permit a local facility known as the Limoneira facility, being permitted that will be able to accept commingled material.
+When the Limoneira organics processing facility is complete, we will be able to eliminate the need for bagging food waste.
 Until then, City staff have determined that this short-term solution is the most responsible choice for our community and the environment at large.

 Once placed into the existing yard waste container, the bagged food waste material will be separated at Gold Cost Recycling and Transfer Station and sent for processing in Simi Valley.
 Material sent to this facility must be clean and free of other debris as it will be processed and turned into organic fertilizer or renewable energy.

-NO. Currently, our local processing facility, Mountainview in Oxnard, does not accept compostable food ware, such as compostable plates, cups, utensils, or napkins.
+NO. Currently, our local processing facility does not accept compostable food ware, such as compostable plates, cups, utensils, or napkins.
 If these items are added to the bagged food waste or loose yard waste material, it will contaminate the material.
 While these items might be labeled “compostable”, these items should be disposed of in the landfill.

 Separating your food waste should not cause odor or attract pests any more than putting food scraps in your trash.
 The same materials are being collected, just in a different container.

 Yes.
 Some types of food waste such as meat, bones, seafood, grains, snack foods, and citrus are not ideal for a backyard compost bin, but these items can be processed through the food waste recycling program.
-Any food waste that does not go in your backyard compost bin must be bagged and placed in your yard waste bin.
+Any food waste that does not go in your backyard compost bin must be bagged and placed in the appropriate container.